koztay/eskolare/README.md

 For admin user access please contact me by providing your signed-up email.

+## Project Features:

+- VueJS frontend, Django backend.
+- Completely separated frontend and backend architecture.
+- Development and deployment with docker.
+- Automatic SSL certificates (create and renew) by traefik on production with domain access.
+- Book images stored on AWS.

 ## Local workflow steps:

 ### !!!
 Assumed all necessary docker components has been installed local system !!!